How Grief Shapes Growth, Grace, and Emotional Resilience

 But the truth is we are devastated.
 Maybe not cognitively; maybe not to an extent we can admit or notice, but loss is loss, no matter the source.

 As a coach, I like to point people to what they’re doing that does not work.
-In my own story, I struggled to know how to grieve opening while most people I encountered could not handle the enormity of my emotions or sorrow.
+In my own story, I struggled to know how to grieve openly while most people I encountered could not handle the enormity of my emotions or sorrow.

 The word “still” gets used too frequently as we try to understand another person’s grief.
 My work is always geared toward removing the misunderstanding of stages or linear grief and teaching us how to embrace ourselves as healthy grievers.